edwinhollen/DoReMiServer/readme.md

 2. Clone the repo.

 3. Run `vagrant up` and let PuPHPet and Vagrant do its thing.
 When it finishes, you can now use `vagrant ssh` to ssh into the dev box.
 If you need to make changes to how the Vagrant box is set up, edit `puphpet/config.yaml` then run `vagrant up --provision` to re-provision the box.

+4. Add an entry to your hosts file `192.168.56.101 doremi.dev www.doremi.dev` which redirects any requests from the browser to the dev box.
+If you change the IP in `config.yaml`, make sure you update the hosts file.

 4. Note that files in this repo are kept in `/var/www/` on the dev box, so any future references in this readme are relative to that location.